lillianpetersen/lillianpetersen.github.io/crop4cast.md

 <img src="/pic/crop4cast_predictions_july2020.jpg" style="width:800px;" border="0">
 <p style="font-family: arial, sanserif; font-size:12pt;" border="0">
 Note: Crop4cast relies on a linear regression model to predict crop yields based on satellite indices.
-Although highly reliable, linear regressions break down at extremes outside of the training data, such as this year.
-Therefore, predictions that are as low as Lesotho's warn of extreme food insecurity, but do not literally mean that Lesotho will harvest no crops.
+Although highly reliable, linear regressions break down at extremes outside of the training data.
+Therefore, predictions that are as low as Mozambique’s and Lesotho's warn of extreme food insecurity, but do not literally mean that they will harvest no crops.
 </p>

 ***